 One wonders what his family thought of this statement and the subsequent embrace that he offered to Amber in the front of the courtroom.
 Based on his comment, it seems likely the others in his family may have not been on the same page; in which case makes his words all the more powerful.

 Reading this story and watching the video of the extended and heartfelt embrace, I couldn’t help but see healing already in process.
-I imagined what it might be like to be in Brandt’s shoes—would I be able to say the same kinds of things that came from his heart?
+I imagined what it might be like to be in Brandt’s shoes.
+Would I be able to show such uncommon forgiveness and unexpected love?
+Would I be able to say the same kinds of things that came from his heart?
 What if I were in Amber’s shoes?
 What would words like that mean to me?

 Back in the 1980’s controversial Christian musician Steve Taylor released a song that, unlike much of his other music, did NOT ruffle the feather of the religious establishment.
 Its message was powerful:

 I saw a man, he was holding the hand

 That had fired a gun at his heart

 Oh, will we live to forgive?

 I saw the eyes and the look of surprise

 —First verse of “To Forgive” by Steve Taylor

 The opening words of Taylor’s song refer back to 1981 when Pope John Paul II was shot, and nearly killed, by Mehmet Ali Aqca (see more of this story here).
 Aqca was sentenced to life in prison by an Italian court and then, in 1983, after having recovered from his life-threatening wounds, the Pope visited Aqca in prison.
 The photo of the two of them talking in the bare prison cell became an iconic reflection of Pope John Paul II life and work.
 In 2000, having remained in communication with Aqca’s family, the Pope requested, and was granted, a full pardon for the man who tried to murder him.